laravel/wayfinder/readme.md

 show.form.head(1, options); // { action: "/posts/1?page=1&sort_by=name&_method=HEAD", method: "get" }
 ```

-You can also merge with the existing URL params by including `*` in your params object:
+You can also merge with the URL's existing parameters by including `*` in your parameters object:

 ```ts
 import { show } from "@actions/App/Http/Controllers/PostController";